cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

     - Designed project architecture using 3-layer architecture and MVVM pattern, to allow for scalability and maintainability.
     - Implemented repository pattern: Required deep understanding of data model and data manipulation, and allows for easy extension with new data sources or changes to existing data model.
+    - Implemented all polling repositories: Worked with Sotravel team to understand API specifications, and implement generic repositories to serve higher layers.
+Repositories performed key CRUD operations assisted by a generic REST API.
+    - Developed generic transformers to map APIModels to Models to reduce boilerplate
     - Implemented dependency injection: Required careful planning of component interactions and dependencies, but allows for easy extension with new components or changes to existing ones.
     - Implemented asynchronous processing: Structured all repository layer calls to follow async-await pattern allowing client libraries to perform concurrent processing.
 Resulted in 20x increase in some functions without blocking the user interface.
     - Created diagrams to help visualize project architecture and data flow, which required translating complex technical concepts into easily understandable diagrams, and helps communicate project structure to other developers and stakeholders for easier collaboration and maintenance over time.

 1. Wang Rizhao

     - Implemented real-time map feature: Developed an interactive and dynamic map that displays and updates relevant information in real-time, enhancing user experience.